Our Team

 Jeffrey Doser, co-advised with Andy Finley, PhD (2022)

-Current Position: Postdoctoral Researcher, Michigan State University
+Current Position: Assistant Professor, North Carolina State University

 Matthew Farr, PhD (2021)